Hirschman-Widder densities: Hirschman--Widder densities and symmetric functions

 An obstruction to $\Lambda_\balpha$ being continuously differentiable can only appear at the origin, where $\Lambda_\balpha^{(n)}( 0^- )$ is always zero.
 The working above shows that $\Lambda_\balpha^{(n)}( 0^+ )$ is also zero if $n = 0$, \ldots, $m - 2$, whereas $\Lambda_\balpha^{( m - 1 )}( 0^+ ) = h_0( a_1, \ldots, a_m ) = 1$. \end{proof}

-As a brief digression, we use Proposition~\ref{PhwMaclaurin} to obtain a classical identity in algebraic combinatorics.
-Although the identity is well known, its connection to P\'olya frequency functions is not.
+As a brief digression, we use Proposition~\ref{PhwMaclaurin} to obtain a classical identity in algebraic combinatorics, Corollary~\ref{Cgeneratingfn}.
+Although the identity is well known (see \cite[Chapter~I.2]{Macdonald} or \cite{CS-paper}, for example), its connection to P\'olya frequency functions is not.

 We begin with the following elementary observation.

 \begin{lemma} Let $\ba = ( a_1, \ldots, a_m ) \in [ 0, \infty )^m$, where $m \geq 2$.
 Then

 \end{lemma}